About Amalgame

 Technical

-The compiler (amc) is self-hosted: written in Amalgame itself, it bootstraps in five seconds.
-Output is readable C that gcc compiles with -O2.
-No VM, no hidden allocations beyond the Boehm GC.
-Linux, macOS, Windows: a binary on every tag.
+The compiler (amc) is self-hosted: written in Amalgame itself, it rebuilds itself in five seconds, test suite included.
+Output is readable C that gcc compiles with -O2 into a standard native binary, deployable like any C program — on Linux, macOS, Windows.
+No hidden allocations beyond the Boehm GC.

 The author